 Why Belonging Matters (1 Peter 2:4-12)

 “If you could dream up the perfect church, what would it look like?” asks a recent book.
-The author then goes on to describe his ideal church: located in a major city in an environmentally sensitive building with a great urban design.
+The author describes his ideal church as situated in a major city, housed in an environmentally friendly building with excellent urban design.
 It would include a coffee shop, roastery, and event space for the community.
 The church would be active in justice, mercy, and outreach.
 It would hold to the best of conservative theological tradition while learning from the best of other traditions too.
 It would be gospel-centered, Spirit-led, and mission-minded.
 It would plant other churches, take church membership seriously, and engage its members in active service.
 It would also offer engaging courses on a variety of topics to the community.
 It would also own several homes and apartments in the community and rent them out as a way of building intentional community.

 Sounds good to me!
 I think we can all dream of the perfect church in our minds.
 We all have ideas of what it would look like, and how it would embody our ideals and values.